leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 =====================

-Dependent type theory is a powerful and expressive language, allowing us to express complex mathematical assertions, write complex hardware and software specifications, and reason about both of these in a natural and uniform way.
+Dependent type theory is a powerful and expressive language, allowing you to express complex mathematical assertions, write complex hardware and software specifications, and reason about both of these in a natural and uniform way.
 Lean is based on a version of dependent type theory known as the *Calculus of Constructions*, with a countable